NetickNetworking/NetickDocumentation/articles/change-callback.md

 # Change Callback

-You can have a method get called whenever a networked property changes, which is very useful.
-To do that, add the attribute [<xref:Netick.OnChanged>] to the method and give it the name of the property.
-The method must must have a parameter of <xref:Netick.OnChangedData> type which can be used to retrieve the previous property value.
+You can have a method get called whenever a networked variable changes, which is very useful.
+To do that, add the attribute [<xref:Netick.OnChanged>] to the method and give it the name of the variable.
+The method must must have a parameter of <xref:Netick.OnChangedData> type which can be used to retrieve the previous variable value.

 ## For Properties